 When I'm stressed, I don't sleep.

-Parenting a child with Reactive Attachment Disorder is the most stressful thing I've ever done.
+Parenting a child with Reactive Attachment Disorder and PTSD is the most stressful thing I've ever done.

 Sleep was not happening.